 Carry on a conversation as if it was with a friend.
 Your little one will have a great time with this!

-♦ Motor Skills: picking up and releasing the phone, isolating a finger to push a button, etc.
+Picking up and releasing the phone, isolating a finger to push a button, etc.

 ♦ NOTE: Some toy phones that I have seen are more like small “tablets” for kids and are marketed as an educational toy.
 I am not talking about these kinds of phones here.
 The simpler the phone is the better.
 They will all have buttons to push and sounds will be made, but as long as they don’t have any “apps for learning” it’s a great toy phone for the purposes we are discussing.

 My son and daughter have had many great moments and lots of imaginary play with their 2 favorite stuffed animals, Seeme and Liz (which happens to be who this site is named after).

 Fun Ways To Use Stuffed Animals To Enhance Language and Learning!

-♦ Vocabulary: label the stuffed animal (bear, dog, cat, etc.) – if it has a nickname, use that name but also point out what kind of animal it is.
+Label the stuffed animal (bear, dog, cat, etc.) – if it has a nickname, use that name but also point out what kind of animal it is.